-Commissioned by Jefferson Hack for AnOther Magazine, Wayne McGregor collaborated with Ruth Hogben and Gareth Pugh for MOVEment.
+Commissioned by Jefferson Hack for AnOther Magazine, Wayne McGregor collaborated with director and photographer Ruth Hogben and fashion designer Gareth Pugh on the fashion film MOVEment.

-The developing partnership with BT Sport, based adjacent to Studio Wayne McGregor at Here East, was initiated in 2016 with the filming of Atomos.
+The developing partnership with BT Sport, based adjacent to Studio Wayne McGregor at Here East in London, was initiated in 2016 with the filming of Atomos.

 Studio Wayne McGregor is an organisational member of One Dance UK, the UK's industry body for dance.